 UNDP in Cambodia

 UNDP has been in Cambodia for more than 50 years now, operating from 1958 to 1975, resuming in a limited capacity in 1980 contributing to emergency relief operations, and formally establishing its offices in Phnom Penh in 1994 with the signature of the Standard Basic Assistance Agreement (SBAA).
-We are currently implementing a new Country Programme Action Plan 2016-2018, which has been endorsed by the Letter of Agreement between the Country Office and the Royal Government of Cambodia.
+We are currently implementing a new Country Programme Document 2019-2023, which has been endorsed by the Letter of Agreement between the Country Office and the Royal Government of Cambodia.

 UNDP aims to enhance the government’s ability to deliver public services to the population in an efficient, effective, equitable and accountable manner, to consolidate a participatory democracy with a responsible civil society and to create an enabling environment for inclusive growth, private sector development and sustainable use of natural resources.
 UNDP supports Cambodia to achieve the Sustainable Development Goals (SDGs) by 2030.

 UNDP country programme is aligned with the Rectangular Strategy and NSDP.The programme positions UNDP as a strategic partner to government with the objective of adapting and implementing the Goals to support transition to upper middle-income status through sustainable growth, eliminating poverty and leaving no one behind.
 This draws on the UNDP Strategic Plan, 2018-2021, and is an integral part of the United Nations Development Assistance Framework (UNDAF) 2019-2023.

 Building on existing models, UNDP will bring in greater public and private investment.
 UNDP can help private investors do well by doing good, and realize the potential financial and social returns in the 2030 Agenda.
 UNDP will partner with financing institutions, including international financial institutions (IFIs), to create and test new investment vehicles for the Goals, and support delivery of concessional loan financed programmes.